spsforks/QB64-Wiki/ON-STRIG(n).md

 ```

-*Example 2:* Displays any number of game pad or joystick device button presses.
+Displays any number of game pad or joystick device button presses.

 ```vb